 Insectivores in the Backyard

 Backyard birders can attract insectivorous birds by avoiding the use of insecticides and pesticides on their landscaping.
 As birds visit the yard, they will provide natural insect control as they feed.
-Many birds will also use spider silk as nesting material, which is another great reason for birders to keep insects in the yard.
+Many birds will also use spider silk as nesting material, which is another excellent reason for birders to keep insects in the yard.

 Offering fresh or dried mealworms at bird feeders can also be a treat for insectivorous birds.
 This can be particularly effective after baby birds have hatched when parent birds are hard at work to feed a hungry brood and may visit feeders repeatedly for mealworms.
 Some suet blends are also made with insects such as crickets, flies, and mealworms.